Naval Hospital Oakland: San Leandro Naval Hospital

-San Leandro Naval Hospital was built on the rolling hills next to Naval Hospital Oakland, to care for Troops that needed neuropsychiatric care during World War 2.
-The 500 beds Hospital opened on August 125, 1944 and closed on September 1, 1946.
-Neuropsychiatric care was for what was called shell shock, war neurosis and combat fatigue, today called Post-traumatic stress disorder (PTSD).
+San Leandro Naval Hospital was built on the rolling hills next to Naval Hospital Oakland to care for troops who needed neuropsychiatric care during World War II.
+The 500-bed hospital opened on August 15, 1944, and closed on September 1, 1946.
+Neuropsychiatric care was for what was called shell shock, war neurosis, and combat fatigue, now called Post-traumatic stress disorder (PTSD).
 The hospital was soon expanded to 1,500 beds.
-At it closing to was turned over to Naval Hospital Oakland.
-In 1951 San Leandro Naval Hospital was reopened for Korean War Troop patients.
-In 1964 the US Navy sold the hospital and its land to a housing developer.
-The funds from this sale was used to built a modern hospital building at nearby Naval Hospital Oakland.
+At its closing, it was turned over to Naval Hospital Oakland.
+In 1951, San Leandro Naval Hospital was reopened for Korean War troop patients.
+In 1964, the US Navy sold the hospital and its land to a housing developer.
+The funds from this sale were used to build a modern hospital building at nearby Naval Hospital Oakland.
 The San Leandro Naval Hospital land is now the Sequoyah Hills housing subdivision.